 Your interventions will help your children avoid the learning turn off to the challenges of today's fact heavy, meaning light curriculum.
 You will help them construct the brain circuits to become lifelong learners who can transfer and apply what they learn to real-world situations.

-Their increased, attentive interest in the information they HAVE to learn becomes the motivation to connect to learning through personal interest to apply effort.
 The results will more than offset your planning and preparations.
-Smiles will replace groans and eye-rolls you use neuroscience to return to your child the joys of learning.
+Smiles will replace groans and eye-rolls when you use neuroscience to return the joys of learning to your children.